SydneyJavaMeetup/VisualisingPerformance/README.md

 [https://slides.com/lthompson/visualisingperformance](https://slides.com/lthompson/visualisingperformance)

-### TODO:
+### $bucket:
-Update to use the $bucket aggregation framework feature instead of calculating the buckets in code (if poss!).
+Updated to use the $bucket aggregation framework feature instead of calculating the buckets in code.
+Awesome feature!